wds4/DCoSL/bounties/curatedLists/phase1.md

 ## Bounty: 10,000,000 sats

 Two options:
-- you create your own repo / website.
+- you create your own repo, run your own website.
 Bounty paid once site fully functional.
-- For additional 2,000,000 sats bonus: Build on my repository (AGPL-3.0) and I will host website on dcosl.com.
+- For additional 2,000,000 sats bonus: Build on my repository (AGPL-3.0) and I will host the website (perhaps on dcosl.com).
 Bounty (including bonus) paid once PR is accepted.

+If you like, we can pick someone we both know in the community to be the judge for when the bounty has been met.

 ## Functionality